xp4xbox/Puffader/readme.md

 3. Upload your payload.ps1 as well.
 4. Set `$url` in [inject.txt](https://github.com/xp4xbox/Puffader/blob/master/USB_Rubber_Ducky_Payload/inject.txt) to be the direct link for payload.ps1.
 5. Encode to inject.bin using [my encoder](https://www.instructables.com/id/USB-Rubber-Ducky-Script-Encoder-VBScript/) or any other one.
-> TIP: Forking this project and using personal rep for changes is a good way to host the files.
+> TIP: Forking this project and using personal rep for changes is a alternative way to host the files.

 ## Adding Meterpreter Plugin